Beginner’s Guide to Printing

 Cost-effective if you are doing a small number of copies, rather than thousands.
-Quality varies depending on which type of technology – laser or inkjet.

 This is a very cheap and simple way to print larger numbers of copies in black & white, or with one or two colours.
 Uses wet ink.

 Most commercial printers have colour digital presses, which are good for full colour work if you need hundreds or thousands of copies.

 If you are doing a long run of a black & white document, you may want a commercial printer with an offset litho press.

 It is worth phoning round several printers to get quotes.
 Here’s a list of local printers recommended by other groups, as a place to start.

 As well as the printing method you plan to use, think about these key issues when designing your printing:

 - Full colour photocopying or printing is much more expensive than black & white copying or copyprinting.